mlund/template-for-supporting-information/README.md

   dependencies as their behavior may change in the future.
   The environment is currently called `my_environment` and you'll likely want to rename it to something less generic.
 - `.zenodo.json` metadata for Zenodo.
-- `ruff.toml` and `github/workflows/ruff.yml` sets up ruff linting for Python and Jupyter Notebooks.
+- `pyproject.toml` and `github/workflows/ruff.yml` sets up ruff linting for Python and Jupyter Notebooks.
 Delete if not relevant to your project.

 ## Requirements